nanaessandoh/FPGA-Digital-Clock/README.md

     .
     ├── ...
     ├── Digital_Clock.vhdl          # Top Level Entity
     │   ├── Count2.vhdl             # HR1 - Counts from 0-2
     │   ├── Count3.vhdl             # HR0 - Counts from 0-9 when HR1 is 0 or 1 and 0-3 when HR is 2
     │   ├── Count5.vhdl             # MIN1 - Counts from 0-5
     │   ├── Count9.vhdl             # MIN0 - Counts from 0-9
     │   ├── Count5S.vhdl            # SEC1 - Counts from 0-5
     │   ├── Count9S.vhdl            # SEC0 - Counts from 0-9
-    │   └── Count1S              # Generates a control signal every 1 second
+    │   ├── Count1S.vhdl            # Generates a control signal every 1 second
-    └── ...
+    │   ├── Led_Input_Display.vhdl  # Ensures that an LED is switched on when a particular switch is toggled │   └── 7Segment.vhdl           # Controls digits on the seven segment displays └── ...